Is Editas Medicine Inc. (EDIT) a good stock to buy now?

 Editas Medicine Inc. (EDIT) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for Editas Medicine Inc. (EDIT) is a “Overweight”.
-12 analysts offering their recommendations for the stock have an average rating of 2.60, where 4 rate it as a Hold and 0 think it is a “Overweight”.
-6 of the analysts rate the stock as a “Buy”.
-1 analysts have rated the stock as a Sell or Underperform.
+Analyst recommendations provided by FactSet shows that the consensus forecast for Editas Medicine Inc. (EDIT) is a “Hold”.
+11 analysts offering their recommendations for the stock have an average rating of 2.70, where 3 rate it as a Hold and 0 think it is a “Overweight”.
+5 of the analysts rate the stock as a “Buy”.
+2 analysts have rated the stock as a Sell or Underperform.

-Editas Medicine Inc. is expected to release its quarterly report on 05/17/2021 and quarterly earnings per share for the current quarter are estimated at -$0.74 with sales reaching $5.64M over the same period.The EPS is expected to shrink by -14.60% this year, but quarterly earnings will post 311.50% year-over-year.
-Quarterly sales are estimated to shrink -54.10% in year-over-year returns.
+Editas Medicine Inc. is expected to release its quarterly report on 05/17/2021 and quarterly earnings per share for the current quarter are estimated at -$0.74 with sales reaching $6.37M over the same period.The EPS is expected to shrink by -14.60% this year, but quarterly earnings will post -73.30% year-over-year.
+Quarterly sales are estimated to grow 11.30% in year-over-year returns.

 Editas Medicine Inc. (EDIT) Top Institutional Holders